What is video-modelling?

 Since then, various professionals have used video-modelling to teach a range of skills and behaviour to autistic people.

-What is the idea behind video-modelling?
+What is the idea behind video-modelling for autistic children?

 Video-modelling is based on Albert Bandura’s social learning theory (1977).
 According to this theory, people learn from each other by watching and copying.